 Putting the robot thought its paces we found it cleaned well on carpets and exceptionally well on hard floors like tile, hard wood and concrete.
 The robot is quieter then most, and we thought that might mean it’s suction wouldn’t match up to other robots in its price range.

 Gauging it against other robots is a bit tricky as Samsung doesn’t share it’s suction metrics either air watts or pascals.
 Specs say it has a 5W motor, but what that motor can do is a matter of how the robot’s cleaning systems work together.
 But, it did just fine.

-One reason why it fared better on hard flooring is the Jet Bot’s brush roll.
+One reason why it fared better on hard flooring is the Jet Bot’s High Efficiency Brush roll.
 Most manufacturers have opted for a brush roll that has both soft bristles and either hard bristles or rubber fins which agitate carpet fibers.
-The Jet Bot’s brush roll is solely made of somewhat dense, soft bristles.
+The Jet Bot’s High Efficiency Brush roll is solely made of somewhat dense, soft bristles.

 The Jet Bot+ does has a spinning side brush which agitates carpet but it isn’t enough to cover the width of the surface been cleaned.
 With all that said, we still found vacuuming performance to be adequate.

 One area where Samsung excelled at was in designing how the robot vacuum and Clean Station base work.
 On the bottom of the Jet Bot robot there is a door which leads to the dustbin.
 When the vacuum has made its way onto the Clean Station, that door is opened, and the dustbin is emptied into the Clean Station which is essentially a vacuum itself.